 The home of Fort Boyard

 Now it’s time to see the most famous frigate.
 The Hermione (which set sail on the Mediterranean and returns to Rochefort on 16th June) is a majestic flagship that shines a light on the job of a boatswain.
 Explore the rigging by having a go on the Accro-Mats, a unique experience that’ll have you reaching for the sky.
 Now it’s time to discover the Royal Ropery, a majestic building that stands 374m tall.
 This royal factory, commissioned by Colbert, could produce a cable length’s rigging (almost 200m) in one single piece.
-The International Sea Centre within the Royal Ropery tells the building’s exciting and fascinating story and invites you to discover the laying and boatswain’s workshops.
+The International Sea Centre within the Royal Ropery tells the building’s exciting and fascinating story.
+Also, it invites you to discover the laying and boatswain’s workshops.

-After a gourmet lunch, it’s time for a nice walk around the Jardin des Retours, a garden where the royal vegetable plot runs along the Charente River.
+After a gourmet lunch, it’s time for a nice walk around the Jardin des Retours.
+It’s a garden where the royal vegetable plot runs along the Charente River.
 Next up is a surprising voyage into the world of anatomy at the Naval and Tropical Medicine School, the first in the world to train the surgeons who travelled on warships.

 After dreaming of adventures on every street corner, you’ll fancy setting off on a voyage of your own.
 Embark at the pontoon at the Royal Ropery and set sail for Île d’Aix!

 We sail peacefully along the last meanders of the Charente River, past the Transporter Bridge (the last of its kind in the country), while the marshlands of this “Grand Site de France” slip by, a playground for otters, herons and other wading birds.
-A network of forts soon appears: Fort Lupin and its crenelated walls to the port side, and Fort La Pointe to the starboard side.
+A network of forts soon appears.
+Fort Lupin and its crenelated walls to the port side, and Fort La Pointe to the starboard side.
 We cross the harbour bathed in a unique light, past the forts of Île Madame, Vauban, l’Aiguille and Enet, before coming across the most famous example of its kind, built on a sandbank between the islands, Fort Boyard.
 Once we’ve skirted the fort, we see the silhouette of the Île d’Aix lighthouse and its twin tower.
 We disembark onto this small, timeless sliver of land measuring 3km by 700m, and make our way to the Napoleon Museum to find out more about the island’s most illustrious guest, who would leave such an impression during his first visit in 1808 and his last before his exile to St Helena.